-And to do that, you’ll need a QR Code generator that offers scan tracking by GPS location.
+And to do that, you’ll need a best QR Code generator that offers scan tracking by GPS location.

 If you search for a QR Code generator with this feature, you’ll see pages of results.
 How would you then decide the best one for your use case?
 Will you open each one of them to see which one suits your purpose the best?